 Welcome to our tutorial on genetic and evolutionary algorithms -- from Frontline Systems, developers of the Solver in Microsoft Excel.
-You can use genetic algorithms in Excel to solve optimization problems, using our Evolutionary Solver, by downloading a free trial version of our Premium Solver Platform.
+You can use genetic algorithms in Excel to solve optimization problems, using our advanced Evolutionary Solver, by downloading a free trial version of our Premium Solver Platform.

 A genetic or evolutionary algorithm applies the principles of evolution found in nature to the problem of finding an optimal solution to a Solver problem.
 In a "genetic algorithm," the problem is encoded in a series of bit strings that are manipulated by the algorithm; in an "evolutionary algorithm," the decision variables and problem functions are used directly.
 Most commercial Solver products are based on evolutionary algorithms.
 An evolutionary algorithm for optimization is different from "classical" optimization methods in several ways:

 - Creating New Solutions Through Mutation

 - Selecting Solutions Via "Survival of the Fittest"

 Randomness.
 First, it relies in part on random sampling.
 This makes it a nondeterministic method, which may yield somewhat different solutions on different runs -- even if you haven't changed your model.
 In contrast, the linear, nonlinear and integer Solvers also included in the Premium Solver are deterministic methods -- they always yield the same solution if you start with the same values in the decision variable cells.

 Population.
 Second, where most classical optimization methods maintain a single best solution found so far, an evolutionary algorithm maintains a population of candidate solutions.
 Only one (or a few, with equivalent objectives) of these is "best," but the other members of the population are "sample points" in other regions of the search space, where a better solution may later be found.